google52d1d9553889013d.html D3D8BEC5956EE6F793C747161C7CD805

 • Are in active addiction or need a higher level of care than outpatient therapy can safely provide

-• Are struggling with suicidal thoughts or self-harm and need more immediate or intensive support
+• Are experiencing suicidal thoughts or self-harm and need more immediate or intensive support

 • Are looking only for short-term, solution-focused therapy without exploring emotional or relational patterns